 ENG2168 – Words: English morphology and lexicology

 The course consists of four parts: word formation (morphology), the history of English words, the meaning of words, and lexicography, i.e. the principles of dictionary creation.
 In the first part of the course we study English morphology, that is the structure of words.
 A word is typically made up of a root, to which may be added various affixes (prefixes and suffixes) to create new words.
 The focus of the second part of the course is the origin of words in English.
 English is an unusual language in the sense that it has a particularly large number of loanwords from other languages, which is due to historical events.
 We therefore look at where English words come from and how native English words and word elements have merged in the history of English.
 In the third part of the course we consider the meaning of words, and the meaning relations words enter into, for example synonymy, hyponymy, collocations.
-In the final part of the course, we look at dictionaries and the way they are constructed.
-This final part also brings the course contents together, because lexicographers have to take morphology, history and meaning into consideration.
+The part about lexicography will be spread out over the term.
+In connection with all the other topics, we look at dictionaries and the way that lexicographers have to take morphology, history and meaning into consideration when constructing dictionary entries.

 After completing the course, you will be able to